autc04/Retro68/README.md

 ### The Test Suite

-The directory `AutomatedTests` contains an autonated test suite that runs via `LaunchAPPL`.
+The directory `AutomatedTests` contains an automated test suite that runs via `LaunchAPPL`.
 It's currently only relevant if you want to hack on the low-level parts of Retro68.